astroumd/lmtoy/docs/wishlist.md

 * visualizing the OFF positions?
 The SpecFile has lost them.
 There is no view_raw_file.
   Is a waterfall for raw data useful?

+## Keyword Sanitation:

+* extent:   is the half the map , or the full map. also, we imply we can only make maps from some -X to +X.

+* sigma_noise -> rms_weight

 # workflow